Programme information

 Additional information

-Students must complete a minimum of 100 hours of supervised clinical practice during years two and three of the programme in an approved setting.
-This means meeting with a minimum of three adult clients at least once per week, which count towards the total of 450 hours needed for UK Council for Psychotherapy (UKCP) membership.
+Prior to the start of the course, you'll be required to attend an induction day to register and meet your classmates.
+This usually runs from 09:00-16:30.
+You also must complete a minimum of 100 hours of supervised clinical practice during years two, three and four.
+This means meeting with a minimum of three adult clients at least once per week, which will count towards the total of 450 hours needed for UK Council for Psychotherapy (UKCP) membership.
+At least 50% of clinical hours need to be conducted in person.

 Year 1